EWG Hooks: Must-Have Best Bass Fishing Guide

 - An EWG hook

-This setup shines in deeper water, on shell beds, over points, and around transitions where bass move to feed.
+This setup shines in deeper water, on shell beds, over points, and around bottom transitions where bass move to feed.
 The EWG hook helps keep the soft plastic in place and ready to hook up cleanly after the fish picks it up.

 Punch Rig and Heavy Cover Setups

 When bass bury themselves deep in mats or dense cover, anglers often use heavier tackle and stronger EWG hooks.
-These setups are designed to force the bait through thick vegetation and extract the fish quickly.
+These setups are designed to drive the bait through thick vegetation and extract the fish quickly.

 In these situations, hook strength becomes just as important as hook shape.
-A strong-wire EWG hook with a suitable soft plastic can handle the pressure of punching, flipping, and pitching into cover where bass feel secure.
+A strong-wire EWG hook paired with a suitable soft plastic can handle the pressure of punching, flipping, and pitching into cover where bass feel secure.

 How to Set the Hook Properly with EWG Hooks